 Leaf Imprint Stepping Stones

-- Square plastic containers
+- Square or round plastic containers

 - Vegetable oil